polyfy/polylith/readme.md

 ## Workspace

-The workspace directory is the top-level container for all your code and everything you need to create Polylith systems.
+The workspace directory is the top-level container for all our code and contains everything we need work with Polylith systems.

 Let’s start by creating the _example_ workspace with the top namespace _se.example_:
 ```sh